 It’s sort of like being inside a poem together, trying to figure it out together, and then sharing intense moments of recognition and beauty.

 You experience all this with some friends who you meet often, and also with strangers, with whom you can “connect” without any small talk.
 With some people you’ll experience sensuality, with others exhilarating athleticism.
 Each connection is different.
 You’ll dance in different kinds of spaces, which bring out different moods in you and the other dancers.
 And you’ll dance to different kinds of music, which link to different emotions and sentiments.
 As a tango dancer you’ll have the chance to meet local people and have nice experiences wherever you travel in the world.

-Some things to know about tango:
+Some things to know as an Argentine Tango beginner: